-Pursuant to exemptive relief received from the SEC, the Fund has adopted a Distribution and Service Plan with respect to Class I Shares and Class M Shares in compliance with Rule 12b-1 under the Investment Company Act.
-Under the Distribution and Service Plan, the Fund is permitted to pay Distribution and Service Fees for the sale and servicing of its Class I Shares and Class M Shares.
-Under the Distribution and Service Plan, the Fund is permitted to pay as compensation 0.25% and 0.85% on an annualized basis of the average daily net assets of the Fund attributable to Class I Shares and Class M Shares, respectively (the "Distribution and Service Fees") to the Fund's Distributor and/or other qualified recipients.
+Pursuant to exemptive relief received from the SEC, the Fund has adopted a Distribution and Service Plan with respect to Class M Shares in compliance with Rule 12b-1 under the Investment Company Act.
+Under the Distribution and Service Plan, the Fund is permitted to pay Distribution and Service Fees for the sale and servicing of its Class M Shares.
+Under the Distribution and Service Plan, the Fund is permitted to pay as compensation 0.85% on an annualized basis of the average daily net assets of the Fund attributable to Class M Shares (the "Distribution and Service Fees") to the Fund's Distributor and/or other qualified recipients.
 Because these fees are paid out of the Fund's assets on an ongoing basis, over time these fees will increase the cost of an investment and may cost more than paying other types of sales charges.
-Class S Shares are not subject to the Distribution and Service Fees.
+Class I Shares and Class S Shares are not subject to the Distribution and Service Fees.